koenderks/jfa/README.md

 * [Functions](##Functions)
 * [Poster](##Poster)

 For complete documentation, see the package [manual](./man/manual/jfa_0.1.0.pdf).
-For a complete example, see the package [vignette](./vignettes/jfaVignette.html).

 ### Authors

 * **Koen Derks** - *Initial work* - [Website](https://koenderks.com)

-See also the list of [contributors](https://github.com/koenderks/auditR/graphs/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/koenderks/jfa/graphs/contributors) who participated in this project.

 ### License